 3.3 Timing for Submitting Interconnection Requests

-3.3.1 Timing for Submitting Interconnection Requests in Queue Cluster
+3.3.1 Timing for Submitting Interconnection Requests for a Queue Cluster

 Except for Interconnection Customers requesting processing under the Independent Study Process or Fast Track Process, Interconnection Requests must be submitted during a Cluster Application Window.
-There will be two Cluster Application Windows associated with each Interconnection Study Cycle.
-The first Cluster Application Window will open on October 15 and close on November 15 of the year prior to the year in which the Interconnection Studies are performed.
-The second Cluster Application Window will open on March 1 and close on March 31 of the year in which the Interconnection Studies are performed.
-In the event that any date set forth in this section is not a Business Day, then the applicable date shall be the next Business Day thereafter.
+The Cluster Application Window for Queue Cluster 5 will open on March 1, 2012 and close on March 31, 2012.
+Starting with Queue Cluster 6, the Cluster Application Window will open on April 1 and close on April 30 of each year.
+If any date set forth in this section is not a Business Day, then the applicable date shall be the next Business Day.

-For the CAISO’s fourth Queue Cluster, there will only be one Cluster Application Window, which will open on March 1, 2011 and close on March 31, 2011.

 3.3.2 Timing for Submitting Interconnection Requests for Independent Study Process and Fast Track Process

 Interconnection Customers may submit Interconnection Requests for processing under the Independent Study Process or the Fast Track Process at any time during the year.